Hinamatsuri: Customs

 Historically, the dolls were used as toys, but in modern times they are intended for display only.
 The display of dolls is usually discontinued when the girls reach ten years of age.

 During and the preceding days, girls hold parties with their friends.
 Typical foods include multi-colored rice crackers (雛あられ, hina-arare), raw fish and vegetables on rice in a bowl or box (ちらし寿司, chirashizushi), multi-colored rice cakes (菱餅, hishi mochi), strawberries wrapped in adzuki bean paste (いちご大福, ichigo daifuku), (桜餅, Sakuramochi) and clam soup, as clam shells represent a joined pair (うしお汁, ushiojiru).
 The customary drink is lit. "white sake" (白酒, shirozake), also called lit. "sweet sake" (甘酒, amazake), a non-alcoholic sake.

 (流し雛, Nagashi-bina) ceremonies are held around the country, where participants make dolls out of paper or straw and send them on a boat down a river, carrying one's impurities and sin with them.
-Some locations, such as at the Nagashibina Doll Museum in Tottori City, still follow the lunisolar calendar instead of doing it on 3 March.
+Some locations, such as at the Nagashibina Doll Museum in Tottori City, still follow the lunisolar calendar instead of doing it on 3 March.This custom traces back to the Kyokusui no en of the Nara period, in which people gathered on riverbanks to drink, purify themselves of impurities, and compose tanka poems while cups of sake floated along the current.
+During the Heian period, Japanese aristocratic families adapted the practice as Jōshi no harai: an onmyōji was summoned to perform a purification rite in which a doll was rubbed against the body to absorb impurities before being set adrift on a river.